Hk-Hacker-Harsh/CTF_Project/Readme.md

 ## Easy

 1. If you cant see...
-It doesn't mean Nothing is there...
+It doesn't mean Nothing is there...<br>
+Dont be afraid....
+I was talking about shadows and darkness...
 <br>
-Dont be afraid....
-I was talking about shadows and darkness...<br>
 [Download File Here.](/Assets/Same%20Color%20Final.png)

 2. Do you Know Mr.... `Harsh Khandal` Hates Blue Bird....
 27/11